GarboMuffin/nicehash-calculator/README.md

 ## Using nicehash-calculator in other programs

-If you only care about a few specific coins, then just use the [What to Mine](https://whattomine.com/coins/1.json?hr=1234) API directly. (hint: use `--debug` and careful searching to find out what URLs are being requested - look for `request(): requested https://whattomine.com/coins/`)
+If you only care about a few specific coins, then just use the [What to Mine](https://whattomine.com/coins/1.json?hr=1234) API directly. (hint: use `--debug` to find out what URLs are being requested - look for `request(): requested https://whattomine.com/coins/...`)

 ### Reading stdout

 You could spawn a new `node` process and read stdout.
-(Hint: use `node --no-header --no-warnings --output=json` to only log machine readable JSON) [nicehash.garbomuffin.com used to do this in the past.](https://github.com/GarboMuffin/nicehash-calculator-web/blob/d35ca079d4e202e888b1328d778e5a831dfa16e7/src/getData.js#L62-L115)
+(Hint: use `node --no-header --no-warnings --output=json` to only print machine readable JSON) [nicehash.garbomuffin.com used to do this in the past.](https://github.com/GarboMuffin/nicehash-calculator-web/blob/d35ca079d4e202e888b1328d778e5a831dfa16e7/src/getData.js#L62-L115)

 ### Interfacing with the source

-If you are already using nodejs, you could interface directly with the source code. [nicehash.garbomuffin.com does this now](https://github.com/GarboMuffin/nicehash-calculator-web/blob/master/src/getData.js) because running an additional node process is unnecessary.

-Take the compiled JavaScript and just drop it into your project somewhere (in this example a folder named "nicehash-calculator").
+If you are already using nodejs, you could interface directly with the source code. [nicehash.garbomuffin.com does this now](https://github.com/GarboMuffin/nicehash-calculator-web/blob/master/src/getData.js).
+Take the compiled JavaScript (the `dist` folder) and just drop it into your project somewhere (in this example a folder named "nicehash-calculator").

 ```javascript
 // import a couple of source files from the program